TuanDangIT/AuctionApi2.0/README.md

 - get all users

-- update a user details by id
+- update user's details by id

 - delete by id